dezhaoli/xargparse/README.md

  * Others: Download the `xargparse` and place it on your PATH.

-Make sure that GNU `bash`, version 5, is on your PATH.
+Make sure that GNU `bash`, at least version 5, is on your PATH.
 This script will not work unless this is that case.
 That means, when you type `bash` and press enter into your terminal something actually happens.